When you’re using JSON-LD, microdata or Structured Data on Shopify, it’s important to test to make sure that your data is appearing correctly.

 One at a time, enter each page url you’ve collected.

-The best part of this tool is that you can navigate through the report on the right and drill down into each structured data object and see exactly what data has been set and where in the page’s HTML it was set at.
+The best part of this tool is that you can navigate through the report on the right and drill down into each structured data object and see exactly what data has been set.
+You can also click on an item and see where in the page’s HTML it was coded at which is invaluable to finding out what code is responsible.
+You might need to know HTML to understand it but any Shopify developer or even a general web developer should be able to interpret the HTML code.

 3. Good report